 Read | Write | Sing | Talk | Play early literacy strategies adapted from materials developed and shared by Austin Public Library, and based on the Every Child Ready To Read initiative of the Public Library Association and the Association for Library Service to Children

 Colorado Libraries for Early Literacy is a go-to site for strategies to incorporate early literacy practices into storytime and read-together times.
 The site also has an annual list, The CLEL Bell Awards, honoring the best new books for each of the five early literacy practices (read, write, sing, talk, and play).

 Library resources for selecting educational materials

 NoveList Plus K-8 is a comprehensive reading resource for fiction and nonfiction books.
 NoveList K-8 Plus will help you find books on many topics, sorted by ages, appeal, and even unique characteristics of characters.
 NoveList will even help you locate “read-alike” titles and authors.

-The EBSCO database called Children’s Core Collection gives you a peek into the evolving canon of children’s books considered of high literary merit.
+Children’s Core Collection gives you a peek into the evolving canon of children’s books considered of high literary merit.
 Find the books that currently are considered the best on their topic, for each age.